By Dr. Tommy John

 Up until about 10 or 11 years old, it really should be the 90/10 rule—90 percent of your young athlete’s time should be spent on the bottom two sections of the pyramid with 10 percent being applied towards building up their sport-specific kills.

 About Dr. John: Dr. Tommy John played professional baseball, and, following his playing days, has pursued a career that combines his passions of sports with his professional background as a Doctor of Chiropractic and a Master’s Degrees in Heath and Exercise Science.
-Son of former MLB pitcher Tommy John and Sally John, a member of the Little League International Board of Directors, he owns the Dr. Tommy John Performance and Healing Center and published his book, Minimize Injury, Maximize Performance: A Sport’s Parent’s Survival Guide, in June 2018.
+Son of former MLB pitcher Tommy John and Sally John, a former member of the Little League International Board of Directors, he owns the Dr. Tommy John Performance and Healing Center and published his book, Minimize Injury, Maximize Performance: A Sport’s Parent’s Survival Guide, in June 2018.